BorgWarner Inc. and Asbestos

 It wasn’t just BorgWarner employees who were harmed by asbestos in their car parts.
 Mechanics and car owners who worked with these parts also risked asbestos exposure.
 BorgWarner sold its asbestos-laden clutches and brakes to General Motors from the 1960s through the 1980s.

-The company has faced numerous asbestos and mesothelioma lawsuits because of the exposure and health risks BorgWarner caused with its asbestos components.
-Asbestos-related illnesses may not develop for years after exposure.
+BorgWarner faced thousands of asbestos and mesothelioma lawsuits because of past exposure through its asbestos components.
+Asbestos-related illnesses may not develop for years after exposure, so many lawsuits came decades later.

 For this reason, lawsuits began to rise in the 1990s and 2000s.
 By 2009 BorgWarner had been named in over 20,000 asbestos cases, including about $50 million in liabilities.